Bylaws

 15 Result(s) Found

-This bylaw's purpose is to reduce alcohol-related harm through prohibition and control of alcohol in public places
+This bylaw's purpose is to reduce alcohol-related crime and disorder by prohibiting the possession and consumption of alcohol in certain public places.

 The purpose of this bylaw is to ensure that advertising signs are erected, maintained, and displayed in a way that does not present a hazard or danger to public safety.